ietf-wg-deleg/draft-ietf-deleg-requirements/draft-ietf-deleg-requirements.md

 The following items are the aspirational goals for this work, describing the features that are desired beyond what current NS-based delegations provide.

-* DELEG should facilitate the use of new DNS transport mechanisms, including those already defined by DNS-over-TLS (DoT {{?RFC7858}}), DNS-over-HTTPS (DoH {{?RFC8484}}), and DNS-over-QUIC (DoQ {{?RFC9520}}).
+* S1.
+DELEG should facilitate the use of new DNS transport mechanisms, including those already defined by DNS-over-TLS (DoT {{?RFC7858}}), DNS-over-HTTPS (DoH {{?RFC8484}}), and DNS-over-QUIC (DoQ {{?RFC9520}}).
 It should easily allow the adoption of new transport mechanisms.

-* DELEG should make clear all of the necessary details for contacting a service -- its protocol, port, and any other data that would be required to initiate a DNS query.
+* S2.
+DELEG should make clear all of the necessary details for contacting a service -- its protocol, port, and any other data that would be required to initiate a DNS query.

-* DELEG should minimize transaction cost in its usage.
+* S3.
+DELEG should minimize transaction cost in its usage.
 This includes, but is not limited to, packet count, packet volume, and the amount of time it takes to resolve a query.

-* DELEG should enable a DNS operator to manage DNS service more completely on behalf of domain administrators.
-For example, DELEG could address long-standing issues of DNSSEC record maintenance that now often depend on registrant / registrar interaction.
-Similarly, DELEG could allow new transports to be deployed by an operator or nameserver names to be changed, without necessitating that delegation information be modified by the domain administrator.
+* S4.
+DELEG should simplify management of a zone's DNS service.

-* DELEG should allow for backward compatibility to the conventional NS-based delegation mechanism.
+* S5.
+DELEG should allow for backward compatibility to the conventional NS-based delegation mechanism.
 That is, a zone operator who wants to maintain a single source of truth of delegation information using DELEG should be able to easily have Do53 delegations derived from it.

-* DELEG should be extensible and allow for the easy incremental addition of new delegation features after initial deployment.
+* S6.
+DELEG should be extensible and allow for the easy incremental addition of new delegation features after initial deployment.

-* DELEG should support an in-band means for the child to signal to the parent that parent-side records related to the child should be updated, akin to CDS/CDNSKEY {{?RFC8078}}.

-* DELEG should be able to convey a security model for delegations stronger than currently exists with DNSSEC.
+* S7.
+DELEG should be able to convey a security model for delegations stronger than currently exists with DNSSEC.

 ## Non-Requirements